Volunteers in Bangladesh support a wide variety of vital projects.

-ICS provides overseas volunteer placements for 18-25 year olds and Team Leader placements for 23-35 year olds.
+ICS provides volunteer placements for 18-25 year olds and Team Leader placements for 23-35 year olds.
 ICS is led by VSO and funded by the UK Government.

 Volunteers help to make sure young people are engaged with local governance so employment can be created and they become more aware of their sexual and reproductive health rights.

 Volunteers may also support projects that tackle issues around gender, as well as education.
 ICS volunteers hold workshops on the importance of education and the dangers of early marriage, working with young people, children and families to show the benefits of getting a good education.

 Volunteers from the UK and Bangladesh can apply to support placements from 3-6 months.